 How was it achieved?

 The Taranaki Regional Council was the first Regional Council in New Zealand to embark on a project of this nature, with the assistance and expertise of the University of Auckland, Massey University and GNS Science.
-The Taranaki seismic monitoring network has since become part of the national monitoring system operated by GeoNet, a joint venture between GNS Science and the Earthquake Commission.
+The Taranaki seismic monitoring network has since become part of the national monitoring system operated by GeoNet(external link), a joint venture between GNS Science and the Earthquake Commission.